 Ease of Use

+The V-Tech Mila Monkey has super easy-to-use touch-friendly buttons and presses easily.
+The interface is user-friendly and straightforward, so you can skip the manual.
 Almost nothing is easier to use than the Baby Shusher as it has two twisting parts, one that gives you the timer and the other the volume.
 However, this simplicity also translates to limited features with one sound and only two timers, so if you want all night or a sound other than white noise, then forget it.
-The hardest to use are the more adult varieties that have very few buttons and make you press them repeatedly to switch sounds that are almost identical like the LectroFan White Noise Machine that only has different pitches, none of which are pleasing to listen to long-term.
+The hardest products to use are the more adult varieties with very few buttons that you repeatedly press to switch between almost identical sounds, like the LectroFan White Noise Machine, which only has different pitches, none of which are pleasing to listen to long-term.

-Alternatively, the Skip Hop Owl has almost every feature a parent might want including a nightlight you can dim, a ceiling projector with stars, lullabies, nature sounds, and timers.
-However, during testing, compared to the competition, we felt this option didn't do anything very well.
-The sounds are sort of sub-par and the ceiling projection isn't strong enough to show more than fuzzy light blobs on the ceiling and walls.
+Alternatively, the Skip Hop Owl has almost every feature a parent might want, including a nightlight you can dim, a ceiling projector with stars, lullabies, nature sounds, and timers.
+However, compared to the competition during testing, we felt this option didn't do anything very well.
+The sounds are sub-par, and the ceiling projection isn't strong enough to show more than fuzzy light blobs on the ceiling and walls.